 Core to our philosophy is how we think of our capital and its risk profile relative to other stakeholders in the drug development pipeline.
 We work aggressively to de-risk various therapeutic strategies and tools in the hopes of building a robust pipeline of new treatments for patients.
 In order to achieve our mission of finding a cure for PD it is critical that we engage with, and bring together, members of the PD community including researchers, physicians, health professionals and most important, people with Parkinson's and their families.
 We believe that raising the Foundation’s profile with a broader audience will help us more efficiently reach and mobilize highly engaged stakeholders who are more likely to feel personally vested in helping speed progress toward a cure.

-The position requires a motivated, strategic scientist with a hands-on, detail-oriented, flexible, and solutions-seeking workstyle.
-Successful candidates will be comfortable working in a collaborative team environment, be highly capable at delving into projects to support aggressive team goals, and have the ability to manage and prioritize multiple projects simultaneously.
+Successful candidates will be comfortable working in a collaborative team environment, be highly capable at delving into projects to support aggressive team goals and have the ability to manage and prioritize multiple projects simultaneously.
+Successful candidates will also be willing and able to work within the foundations many different program areas.
+The Associate Director reports to a Director, Research Programs.

-This is a full-time, onsite position located in New York City.
+This is a full-time position located in New York City.

 Primary roles and responsibilities: